arjit-mahapatra/Connect-The-Plots-Scanner/README.md

 4. The script will deploy the application using the `render.yaml` blueprint.

 5. After deployment, add your NewsAPI key as an environment variable in the Render dashboard.

+### Important Notes for Render Deployment

+1. The backend service uses Docker and will automatically use the Dockerfile in the repository.

+2. The frontend service is configured to use the backend service's host, with HTTPS protocol.

+3. Both services are set to auto-deploy when changes are pushed to the repository.

+4. The health check endpoint at `/health` is used to monitor the backend service.

 ### Environment Variables